cpsxhao/tsinghuaNet_keepalive/README.md

 ## Test

-I have tested the script on macOS Sierra 10.12, with Python 3.7.0.
+I have tested the script on macOS Sierra 10.12, with Python 3.7.0, Chrome 73.0.3683.86 and Chromedriver 2.46.
 Please open issues if you find any bugs.

 ## License